ctdarwell/wolPredictor/README.md

 DATA REQUIREMENTS:

-(i) A CSV file with data columns featuring individual arthropod sample names, empirically derived Wolbachia strains (or absence of strain) for each sample (IMPORTANT: absence of Wolbachia should be coded as 'noWol'), and host community name (here labelled "*sp.complex*" - IMPORTANT: the first three characters of each community's name must be a unique combination of characters although the actual name can be longer than three characters).
+(i) A CSV file with data columns featuring individual arthropod sample names, empirically derived *Wolbachia* strains (or absence of strain) for each sample (IMPORTANT: absence of *Wolbachia* should be coded as 'noWol'), and host community name (here labelled "*sp.complex*" - IMPORTANT: the first three characters of each community's name must be a unique combination of characters although the actual name can be longer than three characters).
 For using ecoCladeGenerator.py you require a column of ecological categories (our data is elevation - column name "elevation" in our data)

 (ii) A phylogenetic tree in nexus format.
 NB The program calls R (`cophen4pyOut.R`) using the Python library ‘subprocess’.
-If you cannot configure R (should be straightforward by adding R to your PATH in Windows: e.g. *C:\Program Files\R\R-3.6.2\bin* on my machine) to interact with Python you must use `wolPredictor_xmeansDelim_reduci.py` (see below) with the ‘exaData_faoReview.tre_cophen.csv’ file for a test run (for your own analyses without configuring R you will simply have to create a distance matrix of co-phenetic phylogenetic distances as formatted in the CSV file – see cophen4pyOut.R for the code in R create the file, NB replace the last line of R code with:  `write.csv(as.matrix(phydist), file='yourFile.csv', quote = F, row.names = F)` ).
+If you cannot configure R (should be straightforward by adding R to your PATH in Windows: e.g. *C:\Program Files\R\R-3.6.2\bin* on my machine) to interact with Python you must use `wolPredictor_xmeansDelim_reduci.py` (see below) with the ‘exaData_faoReview.tre_cophen.csv’ file for a test run (for your own analyses without configuring R you will simply have to create a distance matrix of co-phenetic phylogenetic distances as formatted in the CSV file – see cophen4pyOut.R for the code in R create the file, NB replace the last line of R code with:  `write.csv(as.matrix(phydist), file='yourFile_cophen.csv', quote = F, row.names = F)` ).

 **Initial consideration**

 *wolPredictor* basically comes in two flavours according to method employed to delineate species richness clusters:

 OPTION #1: *wolPredictor_MANUAL.py* requires an initial file to be generated that features different combinations of species designations among host insect samples in the dataset.
 For this purpose, the program *ecoCladeGenerator.py* divides samples into species clusters according to associated ecological categories within individual communities.
-For example, for our data it is clear that our wasp lineages are strongly correlated with population elevation.
+For example, for our data it is clear that our wasp lineages are strongly correlated with population elevation (a common pattern).
 So, for a community featuring samples collected at 100m, 200m and 300m elevation, *ecoCladeGenerator.py* creates all combinations of species clusters: [[100, 200, 300]], [[100, 200], [300]], [[100], [200, 300]] and [[100], [200], [300]].
 Whether it will also include species clusters featuring disjunct elevations (i.e. [[100, 300], [200]]) is decided by user input.

 Workflow1: 1. *ecoCladeGenerator.py*; 2. *wolPredictor_MANUAL.py*; 3.*taxdegMatcher.py*; 4. *wolTabber.py*

-OPTION #2: *wolPredictor_xmeans.py* divides samples into species clusters according to an input phylogenetic tree.
+OPTION #2: *wolPredictor_xmeans.py* divides samples into species clusters according to an inputted phylogenetic tree.
 Iteratively, is divides species into a (user inputted) range of species richness values using X-means evaluation of pairwise branch length distances.

-Workflow2: 1. *wolPredictor_xmeans.py*; 2. *taxdegMatcher.py*; 3. *wolTabber.py* (replace *taxdegMatcher.py* and *wolTabber.py* with *outputInvestigator.py* - if there is no a priori hypothesis of species richness featured in the main data file)
+Workflow2: 1. *wolPredictor_xmeans.py*; 2. *taxdegMatcher.py*; 3. *wolTabber.py*

+**NB** for both workflows, replace *taxdegMatcher.py* and *wolTabber.py* with *outputInvestigator.py* - if there is no *a priori* hypothesis of species richness featured in the main data file.

 **NB** It is recommended to use *wolPredictor_xmeans.py* when numbers of communities gets high (e.g. above 8 or so) as the number of permutations outputted by *ecoCladeGenerator.py* grows exponentially; or, if there is no apriori species richness hypothesis.
 However, using *ecoCladeGenerator.py* and *wolPredictor_MANUAL.py* may allow a more systematic and detailed investigation of partterns.